 Do all distance course tests require a proctor?
 No - A few instructors require proctored tests, but many don't.
 When in doubt, ask your instructor.

 How do I schedule a proctored test?
-Proctored testing is by appointment only, so please contact the Test Proctor, Sudi (Susan) Adkins at email: SAdkins@wvc.edu, tel.
-509-682-6787 or Distance Learning office located in the Library building, Room 9250E, tel.509-682-6759 as soon as you find out that your instructor requires you to take proctored tests, unless your instructor has already made arrangements for your class.)
+Proctored testing is by appointment only, so please contact the Test Proctor, Sudi Adkins at email: firstname.lastname@example.org, or call (509) 682-6787 (1-7pm M-F), as soon as you find out that your instructor requires you to take proctored tests (unless your instructor has already made arrangements for your class.)
 Proctor will be able to tell you available times for testing.

 Where is the proctor center?
 Room 1033, Wing 3 of Wells Hall

 How do I pay the proctoring fee?
 Payments are made at the Cashier's Office, 1st floor of Wenatchi Hall.
 State that it is a Proctored testing fee and bring receipt with you to your test.
-You may also pay by phone with a credit/debit card and ask a receipt be sent to the test proctor.
+You may also pay by phone with a credit/debit card and ask that a receipt be sent to the test proctor.
 (Pay by phone option is mandatory for both Online Proctor options, receipt must be received by Proctor prior to testing).